 Kilns that weigh more than 30kg can't be delivered by a regular parcel-service van: they need a tail-lift lorry with a hydraulic pallet trolley.
 GB-mainland delivery charges are on the shop page.
 For other locations, call or mail.

-The Paragon Vitrigraph is a 1035°C, cylindrical, plug-in, top-opening, floor-standing, ceramic-fibre kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
+The Paragon Vitrigraph is a 1035°C kiln with ramp-hold digital programmers.
 Choose Paragon blue or customised berry, black, jade, navy, pink, purple, or turquoise.
-However, it's only the control boxes that are painted: not the whole kiln.
+However, it's only the control box that is painted: not the whole kiln.
 Customised kilns are made to order, so can't be returned if the colour isn't exactly as in the photo.

-It normally has Sentry Xpress 3-key digital programmers which allow you to create, edit, and save your own ramp-hold sequences: up to twenty-five, each one with up to twenty segments.
+It normally has the popular Sentry Xpress 3-key programmer.
+Features include twenty-five free-to-set sequences, each one with up to twenty segments.

-The Sentry Xpress 3-key can be upgraded to an enhanced Sentry 12-key.
-This includes thirty five sequences, each one with up to twenty segments, and automatic control over hardware options: an electric kiln vent, a gas injection system, and a USB computer interface.
-However, in my opinion, for a kiln of this size, it's more of a preference than an important upgrade.
+The Sentry Xpress 3-key can be upgraded to an advanced Sentry 12-key.
+Features include thirty-five free-to-set sequences, each one with up to twenty segments, and automatic control over hardware options: an electric kiln vent, a gas injection system, and a USB computer interface.

-Alternatively, you can choose an advanced touch-screen Sentinel Smart Touch.
-Features include those of the Sentry 12-key and real time displays of voltage and current, a novice mode with prompts, firing sequences presented graphically, and wifi updates: so a functional upgrade not just a design preference.
+Alternatively, you can choose an enhanced touch-screen Sentinel Smart Touch.
+Features include those of the Sentry 12-key and real time displays of voltage and current, a novice mode with prompts, firing sequences presented graphically, and wifi connectivity and updates: so a functional upgrade not just a design preference.

 Digital programmers allow you to set up sequences, each one with multiple heating, holding, or cooling segments: so you can choose the heating and cooling rates, target temperatures, and hold times, save the sequences, and re-use them.